Skip to content

 a.set_actor_location(loc, False, False)

-4. Select All Actors of the Same Class
+Select Same Class

 actors = unreal.EditorLevelLibrary.get_selected_level_actors()